-The Main FM Screen summarizes key parameters for the audio that resides on the RF carrier of the FM signal, as illustrated in the sample screen below:
+The Main FM Screen summarizes key parameters for the audio that resides on the RF carrier of the FM signal, as illustrated below:

 DEVIATION: The maximum frequency excursion from the carrier center frequency is illustrated on this level bar.
 Typical maximum deviation, required by Industry Canada or FCC, is 75 kHz to avoid bleeding into adjacent channel bands of 200kHz bandwidths.
 100% represents a full 75 kHz deviation.